fieldtrip/website/tutorial/coregistration_opm.md

 ---
 title: Coregistration of Optically Pumped Magnetometer (OPM) data
-tags: [tutorial, opm, coordsys]
+tags: [tutorial, opm, coordsys, polhemus]
 ---

 # Coregistration of Optically Pumped Magnetometer (OPM) data

 ## Introduction

-Optically Pumped Magnetometers (OPMs) are magnetic field sensors that can be used for MEG.
-Conventionally SQUID sensors are used for MEG; SQUIDs are superconductive sensors that require cryocooling, and hence need to be placed as an array in a fixed helmet-shaped dewar.
+Conventionally, MEG is recorded with SQUIDs, which are superconductive sensors that require cryocooling and hence need to be placed as an fixed helmet-shaped array in a dewar.
+Optically Pumped Magnetometers (OPMs) are a new type of magnetic field sensors for MEG.
 OPMs do not require cryocooling and can be placed individually.
 Due to their small size and flexibility, different strategies are used to place OPM sensors on the head.

+For a good interpretation of the MEG signals recorded with the OPM sensors over the head, it is important to coregister the OPM sensors (location and orientation) with the head.
+Also for source reconstruction it is required to coregister the sensors with the anatomical MRI, the volume conduction model, and the source model.
+Whereas SQUID-based MEG systems come with standard and coregistration procedures, for OPMs there is not a single standard.

-Some labs use flexible caps, like EEG and fNIRS caps.
+Some labs use flexible caps to place the OPMs, similar to EEG and fNIRS caps.
 These flexible caps don't constrain the orientation of the sensors very well, which means that the sensor orientation relative to the head can change during the experiment depending on the head orientation and that the sensors can wobble due to movement.
 Since the magnetic field measured with MEG is a vector, the measurement is sensitive to these orientation differences.

-To ensure a well-defined sensor placement, we often use helmets that place the OPM sensors relative to the head.
+To ensure a well-defined sensor placement, labs also often use helmets to position the OPM sensors relative to the head.
 These helmets can be designed and 3-D printed to fit optimally to the individual head, or can be designed as standard helmets to fit multiple participants (with different sized helmets for children and adults).
-For a good interpretation of the MEG signals recorded with the OPM sensors over the head, it is important to coregister the OPM sensors (location and orientation) with the head.
-Also for source reconstruction it is required to coregister the sensors with the anatomical MRI, the volume conduction model, and the source model.
-As a side note, for conventional SQUID-based MEG coregistration is also relevant, but here the coregistration procedure is more easily standardized.

-This tutorial demonstrates four different methods for coregistering OPM sensors that are placed in a standard helmet to the subjects head.
-It demonstrates each of the methods, including data that you can download to carry out all steps yourself.
+This tutorial demonstrates different methods for coregistering OPM sensors.
+Each method is demonstrated including data that you can download to carry out all steps yourself.
 Furthermore, it discusses the advantages and disadvantages of each method.
-The data for this tutorial can be downloaded [here](https://download.fieldtriptoolbox.org/tutorial/coregistration_opm/) from our download server.

 In this tutorial we will _not_ consider the coregistration of OPM sensors in flexible EEG-like caps.
 We will also _not_ discuss the coregistration of individually designed 3D printed helmets, as for those the coregistration is usually part of the design process and the helmet will fit only one way on the participant's head.
 Finally, this tutorial will also not cover the processing of the MEG signals recorded from the participants brain, this is covered in the [preprocessing_opm](/tutorial/preprocessing_opm) tutorial.

 ## Background

-The common aim of the three coregistration methods that we explore in this tutorial is to align geometrical objects - i.e. 'things' that have a position and orientation in 3D-space - with respect to one another.
-Ultimately, we want know the location  of the OPM MEG sensors relative to the participant's head.
-In the examples below, the OPM MEG sensors are expressed relative to a coordinate system that is defined by the Fieldline smart helmet, which leaves some freedom in the exact position of the head.
-For reasons outlined below (inspired by arguments that facilitate the downstream analysis of the MEG signals, e.g. for group level analysis), it is custom to start from (or end up with) a coordinate system that is defined based on anatomical landmarks on the participant's head.
+The common aim of the coregistration methods that we explore in this tutorial is to align geometrical objects - i.e. 'things' that have a position and orientation in 3D space - with respect to one another.
+Ultimately, we want know the location  of the OPM sensors relative to the participant's head and brain.

+In the examples below, the OPM sensor positions and orientations are initially expressed in a coordinate system relative to the FieldLine smart helmet.
+To facilitate the downstream analysis of the MEG signals, e.g. for group level analysis, it is customary to aim for the OPM sensors expressed in a coordinate system that is defined based on anatomical landmarks on the participant's head.

+{% include markup/info %}
 Some basic background about coordinate systems, and the exact definition of some widely used coordinate systems is given in this [FAQ](/faq/coordsys).

+In general you can think of coordinate systems in the same way as time zones.
+To make an online appointment with a colleague on the other side of the world, you have to align your respective agendas.
+The appointment subsequently appears in your agenda according to your timezone, and in their agenda in another timezone.

+The process of aligning or coregistering means figuring out how much shift is needed to get the same object (or appointment) expressed in your respective coordinate systems (or time zone) to make sure that it corresponds on both sides.
+Once you know the shift, you can express the object (or appointment) in either coordinate system (or time zone).
+{% include markup/end %}

+### The dataset used in this tutorial

+The data for this tutorial was recorded with a 32-sensor FieldLine HEDscan v3 system with a so-called smart helmet.
+It can be downloaded from our [download server](https://download.fieldtriptoolbox.org/tutorial/coregistration_opm/).

 ## Procedure

-Procedural outlines of the examples are provided in detail below.
-This tutorial describes four different ways to achieve coregistration:
+This tutorial describes different ways to achieve coregistration:

-- Using geometric information from a Polhemus tracker, matching two sets of points that are known to match one-to-one.
+- Using geometric information from a Polhemus 3D tracker, matching two sets of points that are known to match one-to-one.
-- Using head localization coils, where the location of the coils on the head is known, and the location of the coils relative to the sensors is calculated.
+- Using head localization coils, where the location of the coils on the head is known, and the location of the coils relative to the sensors can be calculated.
-- Using a 3D model from a 3D scanner of the head and helmet, and aligning this model with more detailed anatomical and sensor information.
+- Using a 3D model from a camera-based 3D scanner of the head and helmet, and aligning this model with more detailed anatomical and sensor information.
-- Using sensor depth information from the Fieldline smart helmet as a proxy for the head surface.
+- Using sensor-depth information from the FieldLine smart helmet as a proxy for the head surface.
+- Using a computer-designed custom helmet for a specific individual

+Procedural outlines of each of the examples are provided in more detail below.

 ## Coregistration using a Polhemus tracker

-{% include markup/info %}
+{% include markup/warning %}
 The Polhemus device consists of an electromagnetic transmitter (the large knob) and one or multiple receivers.
 When the OPMs are placed in the same magnetically shielded room (MSR) as a SQUID MEG system, the SQUID sensors can be disturbed by the rather strong electromagnetic fields.
 Depending on the sensitivity of the SQUID system and local procedures, the Polhemus-based method might therefore not be optimal or available.

 Other 3D pointing devices such as the Optotrak (optical) and the Zebris (acoustical) might be more appropriate to localize the OPMs that are operated in the MSR room together with the SQUID MEG system.
 {% include markup/end %}

-The following example is based on a Polhemus recording, which - besides a description of the participant's head surface - contains a set of digitized points which correspond to 8 fixed locations on the Fieldline smart helmet.
-These 8 fixed locations are also defined in the fieldlinebeta2 template helmet, but expressed in a different coordinate system than the equivalent locations in the Polhemus file.
+The following example is based on a Polhemus recording, which - besides a measurement of some points on the participant's head surface - contains the digitized locations of 8 small indentations that serve as landmarks on the FieldLine smart helmet.
+These 8 fixed locations are also defined in the `fieldlinebeta2` template helmet, but there expressed in a different coordinate system.

 This part consists of the following steps:

-- Read in the headshape and change the coordinate system, using **[ft_read_headshape](/reference/ft_read_headshape)** and **[ft_convert_coordsys](/reference/ft_convert_coordsys)**. for visualisation we use **[ft_plot_headshape](/reference/ft_plot_headshape)** and **[ft_plot_axes](/reference/ft_plot_axes)**.
+- Read in the headshape and change the coordinate system, using **[ft_read_headshape](/reference/ft_read_headshape)** and **[ft_convert_coordsys](/reference/ft_convert_coordsys)**.
+For visualization we use **[ft_plot_headshape](/reference/ft_plot_headshape)** and **[ft_plot_axes](/reference/ft_plot_axes)**.
-- Identification of the reference points
+- Identification of the reference points in the Polhemus measurement
 - Calculation of the transformation parameters, using **[ft_electroderealign](/reference/ft_electroderealign)**.
-- Apply the transformation parameters to the sensors, using **[ft_transform_geometry](/reference/ft_transform_geometry)**, and **[ft_plot_sens](/reference/ft_plot_sens)** for visualisation.
+- Apply the transformation to the sensors, using **[ft_transform_geometry](/reference/ft_transform_geometry)**, and **[ft_plot_sens](/reference/ft_plot_sens)** for visualization.

 ### Read the Polhemus file and impose a head-based coordinate system

+This specific Polhemus measurement has been obtained as a pilot at the DCCN with the reference sensor mounted on plastic security glasses.
+Since the security glasses were too bulky to fit under the MEG helmet, we secured them around the neck of the participant.
+A more appropriate procedure could have been implemented by using smaller security glasses that would fit under the OPM helmet, or by separating the reference sensor from the glasses and taping it straight onto the forehead of the participant.

-This Polhemus measurement has been obtained with the (too bulky) plastic security glasses and the reference sensor around the neck, which is not realistic.
-A real measurement should have the ref sensor taped to the forehead, just so that it does not limit the participant moving into the helmet.
-Note, that the file used here was created using software that used the CTF convention for the definition of the X/Y/Z axes of the coordinate system (i.e. ALS).
-For consistency with the other examples in this tutorial, we will first convert the head-based coordinate system to be RAS.
+The Polhemus recording was done using the CTF software.
+The software requires the experimenter to click the left ear, the right ear, and the nasion.
+It then expresses all subsequent points according to the CTF convention for the definition of the X/Y/Z axes of the coordinate system, which is anterior-left-superior (ALS).

+For consistency with the other examples in this tutorial, we will first convert the head-based coordinate system to be right-anterior-superior (RAS).

     %% read in the data and enforce the units to be in 'mm' headshape = ft_read_headshape('example1_head_markers.pos');
     headshape = ft_convert_units(headshape, 'mm');

-    %% visualisation, coordinate axes are ALS
+    %% visualization, coordinate axes are initially ALS figure
-    figure
     ft_plot_headshape(headshape)
     ft_plot_axes(headshape)
     view([-27 20])

 {% include image src="/assets/img/tutorial/coregistration_opm/headshape_upsideup_ctf.png" width="400" %}
-_Figure: recorded headshape has the coordinate axes according to the CTF-convention, with the X-axis pointing towards the nose._
+_Figure: Polhemus recorded headshape with the coordinate axes according to the CTF-convention: the X-axis is pointing towards the nose._

     headshape.coordsys = 'ctf';
-    headshape = ft_convert_coordsys(headshape, 'neuromag');
+    headshape = ft_convert_coordsys(headshape, 'neuromag');  % this rotates it such that the X-axis points to the right

-    %% visualisation, coordinate axes are now RAS figure
+    %% visualization, coordinate axes are now RAS figure
     ft_plot_headshape(headshape)
     ft_plot_axes(headshape)
     view([114 20])

 {% include image src="/assets/img/tutorial/coregistration_opm/headshape_upsideup.png" width="400" %}
-_Figure: adjusted headshape with new coordinate system._
+_Figure: Adjusted headshape expressed in the RAS coordinate system._

 ### Identification of reference points

+The Polhemus file not only describes the shape of the head and face, but also a number of reference points on the helmet.
+You can recognize them in the previous figure that you made, especially if you rotate it such that you see the head from the top.
+There are 8 points visible that have a clear distance from the head surface.

-The Polhemus file contains a specification of the helmet reference points, the exact identity of those points were not stored in the file, so the order of the points was noted during the Polhemus collection.
-Here, the last 8 points recorded in the file coincide with those reference points, which on the Fieldline helmet are indicated with labels A1-A8.
-The order of the points were recorded in the order:  left, front-to-back, then right front-to-back: 'A5', 'A6', 'A7', 'A8', 'A1', 'A2', 'A3', 'A4'.
-The idea is now to calculate the transformation parameters that are needed to move the set of points as defined in the helmet coordinate system, to the coordinate system that is defined within the Polhemus measurement.
-To this end, we will use a function from FieldTrip that was originally written to align a set of electrode positions to a head surface.
-As it turns out, this code can also be used to align - more generically - two sets of points.
+The reference points correspond to the last 8 points that were digitized.
+The order in which they were digitized was written down on a piece of paper: first left, from front-to-back, then right, from front-to-back.
+The points on the FieldLine helmet are indicated as A1-A8, and the order in which they were recorded is therefore 'A5', 'A6', 'A7', 'A8', 'A1', 'A2', 'A3', 'A4'.
+As we know where the points are in the Polhemus recording and in the helmet definition, we can calculate the transformation parameters to move these points from the helmet coordinate system to the coordinate system that is defined within the Polhemus measurement.
+The same transformation can then be applied to the OPM sensors.

-    %% definition of the set of target positions, here defined in head coordinates fid_measured = [];
+    %% select the reference points on the helmets, with their corresponding label fid_measured = [];
     fid_measured.pos(1,:) = headshape.pos(end-7,:);
     fid_measured.pos(2,:) = headshape.pos(end-6,:);